CustomAdaptor in Syncfusion Angular Grid

 Handling searching operation

-To enable search functionality in your web application using the custom adaptor, extend the OData support in your service configuration.
+To enable search functionality in the web application using the custom adaptor, extend the OData support in the service configuration.
 This requires adding the Filter method within the OData setup, allowing data to be filtered based on specified criteria.
-Once configured, clients can use the $filter query option in their requests to search for specific data entries.
+Once configured, clients can use the $filter query option in requests to search for specific data entries.

 // Create a new instance of the web application builder.